What We’re Defending What We're Defending

 Caribou

-The Ambler industrial mining corridor would cut through the migration route of the Western Arctic caribou herd, creating a barrier to their critical and wide-ranging seasonal paths.
-Research conducted on similar herds shows that the development of roads across migration routes leads to irreversible crashes in caribou populations.
+The Ambler industrial mining corridor would cut through the migration route of the Western Arctic Caribou Herd, creating a barrier to their critical and wide-ranging seasonal movement.
+Research conducted on similar herds shows that the development of roads across migration routes leads to irreversible decline in caribou populations.

 • Vast caribou migration ranges